livewyer-ops/poc-servicemesh2024/docs/test-report-istio.md

 **Product Integration**

-To use Istio, you will need to install four helm charts.
+To use Istio Ambient, you will need to install four helm charts.
 If you require an ingress controller, you can also install one more.
 Istio offers support for various ingress resources such as Ingress, Gateway API, and Istio Gateway, which simplifies the process of implementing a service mesh.
 To summarise, you need to install five Helm charts to introduce Istio to your cluster.
 After that, you can start meshing your services.

 **Product Usability**